This site has been reviewed and given a Golden Web Award by the International Association of Web Masters and Designers.

 Hello!

-I little bit about myself: I live in the historic town of Kenilworth (very close to the medieval castle) in Warwickshire, England.
-I have just retired (almost certainly!), after several years as a Scientific/Technical and Regulatory Advisor, from full time work as a Technical Manager at a biotechnology company that manufactures hydrogels for wound-care, monitoring electrodes, and cosmetic applications.
+I little bit about myself: I live in the historic town of Kenilworth (close to the medieval castle) in Warwickshire, England.
+I have just retired (this time certainly!), after several years as a Scientific/Technical and Regulatory Advisor, from full time work as a Technical Manager at a biotechnology company that manufactures hydrogels for wound-care, monitoring electrodes, and cosmetic applications.
 Previously I was a research scientist working in a diverse number of scientific areas (science publications, committees, science journal refereeing etc).
-In my spare time I enjoy chess, the history and culture of the Ancient Greeks and their Modern counterparts, various types of music and until recently Wing Tsun Martial Art (achieving grade 11).
+In my spare time I enjoy chess, the history and culture of the Ancient Greeks and their Modern counterparts, various types of music, and until recently Wing Tsun Martial Art (achieving grade 11).

 I will attempt to offer a wide range of chess material on this site including game and opening based articles, games for downloading from famous players I have known or competed against, chess problems and some current and past results.
 This will include both o.t.b and correspondence play.
 A major part of the web site is the presentation of annotated games in the "Monthly Articles" section of the site.
 Often these include annotations by players other than myself.